-(c) Schedule 4.2(c) of the Company Disclosure Letter sets forth a list of each Subsidiary of the Company, its outstanding Equity Securities and the owners thereof.
-As of the date of this Agreement, neither the Company nor any of its Subsidiaries has any (i) interests in a joint venture or, directly or indirectly, Equity Securities in any Person other than its Subsidiaries or (ii) obligations, whether contingent or otherwise, to consummate any material additional investment in any Person, other than its Subsidiaries and its joint ventures listed on Schedule 4.2(c) of the Company Disclosure Letter.

-(d) Schedule 4.2(d) of the Company Disclosure Letter sets forth a complete and correct list, as of the date of this Agreement, of (i) each Company Equity Award, (ii) the name of each Company Equity Award holder, (iii) the number of shares of Company Common Stock underlying each Company Equity Award (assuming satisfaction of performance conditions at the target level and at the maximum level), (iv) the date on which each Company Equity Award was granted, (v) the expiration date of each Company Equity Award, if applicable, (vi) the vesting schedule applicable to each Company Equity Award and (vii) whether such Company Equity Award contains any put, redemption or similar feature (other than a provision for the net settlement thereof or payment of tax withholdings with respect thereto).
-All Company Equity Awards were (A) granted in all material respects in accordance with the terms of the applicable Company Stock Plan and in material compliance with the Exchange Act, all other applicable Laws and rules of the Company and disclosed in the Company SEC Documents in all material respects in accordance with the Exchange Act and all other applicable Laws.

-(e) Other than the Company's Existing Credit Facility, neither the Company nor any of its Subsidiaries is a party to any Contract limiting the ability of the Company or any of its Subsidiaries to make any payments, directly or indirectly, by way of dividends, advances, repayments of loans or advances, reimbursements of management and other intercompany charges, expenses and accruals or other returns on investments or any other Contract which restricts the ability of the Company or any of its Subsidiaries to make any payment, directly or indirectly, to its stockholders.
+- (c) Schedule 4.2(c) of the Company Disclosure Letter sets forth a list of each Subsidiary of the Company, its outstanding Equity Securities and the owners thereof.
+As of the date of this Agreement, neither the Company nor any of its Subsidiaries has any (i) interests in a joint venture or, directly or indirectly, Equity Securities in any Person other than its Subsidiaries or (ii) obligations, whether contingent or otherwise, to consummate any material additional investment in any Person, other than its Subsidiaries and its joint ventures listed on Schedule 4.2(c) of the Company Disclosure Letter. - (d) Schedule 4.2(d) of the Company Disclosure Letter sets forth a complete and correct list, as of the date of this Agreement, of (i) each Company Equity Award, (ii) the name of each Company Equity Award holder, (iii) the number of shares of Company Common Stock underlying each Company Equity Award (assuming satisfaction of performance conditions at the target level and at the maximum level), (iv) the date on which each Company Equity Award was granted, (v) the expiration date of each Company Equity Award, if applicable, (vi) the vesting schedule applicable to each Company Equity Award and (vii) whether such Company Equity Award contains any put, redemption or similar feature (other than a provision for the net settlement thereof or payment of tax withholdings with respect thereto).
+All Company Equity Awards were (A) granted in all material respects in accordance with the terms of the applicable Company Stock Plan and in material compliance with the Exchange Act, all other applicable Laws and rules of the NYSE and (B) properly accounted for in all material respects in accordance with GAAP in the financial statements (including the related notes) of the Company and disclosed in the Company SEC Documents in all material respects in accordance with the Exchange Act and all other applicable Laws. - (e) Other than the Company's Existing Credit Facility, neither the Company nor any of its Subsidiaries is a party to any Contract limiting the ability of the Company or any of its Subsidiaries to make any payments, directly or indirectly, by way of dividends, advances, repayments of loans or advances, reimbursements of management and other intercompany charges, expenses and accruals or other returns on investments or any other Contract which restricts the ability of the Company or any of its Subsidiaries to make any payment, directly or indirectly, to its stockholders.